Sebastientg/cse15l-lab-reports/lab4report.md

 I then typed in the command `git commit ListExamples.java` then pressed `<enter>`.
 This would prepare the changes to be sent off to GitHub.
 I was then prompted to vim to add a message.
 ![Image](commit.png)

-Once I was in vim, I typed the key `<i>` to enter instert mode.
+Once I was in vim, I typed the key `<i>` to enter insert mode.
 I then typed the message "ListExamples files has been changed."
 Afterwards, I hit the `<esc>` key to exit insert mode.
 I then, typed `:wq` followed by `<enter>` to save and quit vim.
 I was then prompted back to the terminal with a new mesage.
 ![Image](message.png)
 ![Image](after.png)